drivendataorg/zamba/docs/docs/train-tutorial.md

 ## Default behavior

 By default, the [`time_distributed`](models/index.md#time-distributed) model will be used as a starting point.
 You can specify where the outputs should be saved with `--save-dir`.
-If no save directory is specified, `zamba` will write out incremental `version_*` folders to your current working directory.
+If no save directory is specified, `zamba` will write out incremental `version_n` folders to your current working directory.
 For example, a model finetuned from the provided `time_distributed` model (the default) will be saved in `version_0`.

 `version_0` contains: